Site visits on 11 February

 A visit to Koop SF34 and DIVERSITOURS will offer participants insight into how community-led projects can drive social transformation from the ground up.

 Meeting point: La Perrera (main venue) at 08:30.
-The group will take public transport to reach the KOOP SF34.
-The organisers will provide tickets for public transport.
+Please arrive 5-10 minutes early, as the bus departs at 08:30 sharp.
 This visit will last 1,5 hour.

 Social events

-11 February: Visit and dinner at the San Mamés Stadium
+10 February: Visit and dinner at the San Mamés Stadium

 The group will visit the city's football stadium, where they will have the opportunity to meet with those responsible for the ATHLETIC FOUNDATION project.
 The ATHLETIC FOUNDATION is closely linked to Athletic Club, the historic football team from Bilbao whose unique philosophy makes it a sporting and cultural reference both within and beyond Europe.
 Since its origins, Athletic Club has maintained a model based on commitment to its territory and the promotion of local talent— an exceptional principle in professional football that strengthens its identity and connection with the community.
 This uniqueness has made the team a collective symbol that transcends sport and forms an essential part of Bilbao’s social imagination.